-Fieldwork for the 14th National Drug Strategy Household Survey (NDSHS) began in mid-2022 and concluded for the year in mid-December.
+Fieldwork for the 14th National Drug Strategy Household Survey (NDSHS) has resumed from 20 March 2023.
+It began in mid-2022 and concluded for the year in mid-December.

 The survey is a national household survey of randomly selected persons aged 14 years and over living in residential dwellings.
 The fieldwork is being conducted by Roy Morgan.
 The survey started in 1985 and is held every 3 years.
 The latest survey is the 14th in the series.